-- 3. Iron Deficiency Anemia in Patients with Chronic Kidney Disease who are on Dialysis.
-Approve for 3 years. - 4.
-Iron Deficiency Associated with Heart Failure.
+- 4. Iron Deficiency Associated with Heart Failure.
 Approve for 1 year if the patient meets BOTH of the following (A and B): - A) Patient is ≥ 18 years of age; AND - B) The medication is being prescribed by or in consultation with a cardiologist or hematologist.

 Dosing.
-Approve up to a maximum dose of 1000 mg given intravenously per 30 days.
+Approve up to a maximum cumulative total dose of 1020 mg given intravenously per 30 days.